 However, if you want to be in contact with nature, be sure to go to the Ribera del Cala Interpretation Centre.
 Located four kilometres from Real de la Jara, you can enjoy multiple outdoor activities, as well as craft workshops.

 El Real de la Jara is 76 kilometres from the city of Seville, in the west of the Sierra Morena region, bordering Huelva and Badajoz.
-Part of its municipal district is within the Sierra Norte Natural Park.
+Part of its municipal district is within the Sierra Morena Natural Park.